vporton/NacDB/README.md

 - review code, based on review simplify it and make it more secure
 - review and as necessary modify the API, then freeze the API

 The current stage of development is an MVP.
-API is not yet frozen, incompatible changes are possible.
+The public API is frozen, but incompatible changes in inter-canister calls are yet possible.

 It is usually recommended to use NacDB together with CanDB, because NacDB is strong in one specific point: seamless enumeration of its sub-databases.
 For example, in